DatavenueLiveObjects/node-red-Flows-samples-on-Orange-Live-Objects-data/README.md

 See https://nodered.org/docs/ to discover how to use editor and build treatments (called "flows" in Node-RED vocabulary).

-Below are described some non-exhaustive ways to interact with a Node-RED treatment, and especially from or to Live Objects, with some sample you can import:
+Below are described some non-exhaustive ways to interact with a Node-RED treatment, and especially from or to Live Objects, with some samples you can import:

 - *Getting data from a Live Objects MQTT topic (application mode)*, to base Node-RED treatment on data coming from Live Objects (through MQTT)